tokenized/docs/order-of-operations-contract.md

 ## Contract Actions

-There are two ways that an issuer can interact with their Smart Contract:
+There are two ways that an issuer can interact with their smart contract:

 1. [Establishment](#establishment)
 2. [Amendment](#amendment)